 Setup on Windows is very straightforward, it comes with pre-loaded configurations, so you can simply select the Amiga you wish to emulate.

 All you need to do is provide a floppy disk image of a game to get up and running.
-View our WinUAE Setup Guide Here.
-Also, be sure to check out our Best Amiga Games Ever guide, to get inspiration on what to play first on WinUAE!
+Also, be sure to check out our guide to the greatest Amiga games, to get inspiration on what to play first on WinUAE!

 WinUAE Setup Guide Video

 - Emulate all of the original Amiga Motorola CPUs and beyond.
 From the Motorola 68000 through to a 68060 can be emulated along with additional PPC, FPU & MMU chips.